csc-training/hip-programming/docs/04-memory.md

 - The number of data copies between CPU and GPU should be minimized
     - With Unified Memory, if data transfer cannot be avoided, using hints or prefetching to mitigate page faults is beneficial
+- Recurring allocation and deallocation is slow, use memory pools instead
+  - Libraries provide pooled Unified Memory support as well (eg, Umpire)
-- Coalesced memory access in the device code is recommended for better performance
+- Coalesced memory access in kernels results in better performance